 Will returning to campus be an option?

-We look forward to reopening the campus as soon as it is safe to do so.
-We are hopeful about the news of an effective vaccine that could be available in time to allow us to consider a safe return to campus for future terms.
-The decision about returning to campus for the April term will be made in late January or February.
+SGU looks forward to reopening the campus as soon as it is safe to do so.
+We are hopeful that as the vaccine distribution takes on momentum, we can consider a safe return to campus in the summer, and at least by the start of the August term.
+The next decision about returning to campus will be made in May 2021.

 As a reminder, students who nonetheless decide to return to Grenada and wish to go onto campus, will be required to undergo testing, quarantine, and adhere to safety protocols prior to departure from your country of origin and on arrival, as required by both the Government of Grenada and SGU.
 Students should also be aware that some aspects and functions of campus will not be available in deference to safety protocols.
 The University has implemented strict procedures to ensure Grenada’s public health (COVID-19) regulations are followed.
 Limited access to campus facilities have been implemented to help lessen the risk of infection.

 How will the April 2021 term be different from the usual Grenada program?

 SGU will continue to provide all of our new and returning students with the best learning experience possible.
 We are committed to providing you with the resources and support you will need and delivering the same level of education that has led to strong outcomes for the past 40 years, such as performing well on the USMLE and excellence in post-graduate residency attainment.
 We have developed a highly engaging distance learning curriculum with live courses, small-group study, a new student portal, and personalized academic support to provide students with the tools and resources needed to succeed.

 What is the first day of class for the School of Medicine April term?

 The first day of class is April 7.